Success on Pinterest, like everything in marketing, is based on having a solid strategy in place.

 If you’re new to Pinterest, I suggest consuming these resources in the order below.

 Pin Practical Masterclass ($197) — A video-based course that includes everything you need to run a successful organic Pinterest strategy.
-This is perfect for someone who is not only ready to implement a Pinterest strategy in their business but also learn the more advanced concepts with analytics, email marketing, and ads.
+This is perfect for someone who is not only ready to implement a Pinterest strategy in their business but also learn the more advanced concepts with analytics, and email marketing.

 Pin Practical Ads (FREE – $97 Value) — Learn how to create the perfect low-cost promoted pin.